-According to an article I quickly skimmed, mood rings aren’t super scientifically accurate.
+According to this article, mood rings aren’t super scientifically accurate.
 Mood ring colors change based on the temperature of your skin, which can sometimes be correlated to how you’re feeling emotionally.
 Like your skin may flush with you’re feeling “romantic,” so the mood ring turns dark blue; or, your skin may be clammy when you’re feeling nervous, so the mood ring turns black.

 Similar to a mood ring, in Hall of Heroes, superhero students see different color auras around their classmates and then find that color on the emotion identifier to pinpoint how they are feeling.